jbcodeforce/shift_left_utils/docs/pipeline_mgr.md

     The optins are `--json`, `--simple`,  `--yaml` or `--graph` can be used.

 1. Hierarchy view is used to deploy a selected table, its parents and eventually its children.
+1. For deployment they are some heuristic to follow:

+    1. when deploying a Flink statement, any parent (tables used for select or joins) not running, need to start them
+    1. When the current intermediate table, one with children and parents, is stateful and needs to be dropped then children will be impacted.
+    1. For a current intermediate table, if a child is stateful, then need to restart this child once the current topic / table is created.
+If the child is stateless then offset management needs to be done.
+    1. The deployment follows a LIFO queue
+    1. A table is running if a topic exist.
+Do we need to consider the DML writing to this table to also be running.
+It may not be a strong argument.

 ### Different constraints for pipeline deployment